Estonia–Finland relations: Regional cooperation

 Finnish and Swedish investors are the largest foreign investors in Estonia.
-Both Finland and Estonia are members of the European Union, Schengen agreement and the Eurozone.
-Finland is Estonia's top import partner, accounting for over 15% total import value in 2012, as well as the second-greatest market for Estonia's exports after Sweden.
+Both Finland and Estonia are members of the European Union, Schengen Agreement and the Eurozone.
+Finland is Estonia's fourth greatest import partner, accounting for 8.48% of its imports between 2017 and 2021, as well as the greatest market for Estonia's exports, accounting for 12.2% of Estonia's exports.

-Finland's government recognised Estonia's independence in 1920.
+In July 2022, Estonia fully approved Finland's application for NATO membership.

 Finland contributed and continues to contribute military aid to Estonia, such as officers' training, and the provision of equipment.